Boyd van Dijk

 Research

 Boyd van Dijk is an historian of modern Europe and the international (legal) order.
 His research interests include the history of humanitarianism, international organizations, decolonization, and mass violence.He made his debut with a book on the neighbors of a concentration camp in the Low Countries.
-His new book, coming out in the Fall of 2021 with Oxford University Press, is a comparative study of the making of the Geneva Conventions of 1949, the most important rules ever formulated for armed conflict.
+His new book came out with Oxford University Press.
+It presents a comparative study of the making of the Geneva Conventions of 1949, the most important rules ever formulated for armed conflict.

 Teaching